Can You Swim With Tape in Extensions

 Preparing Your Extensions for Swimming

 Don’t forget to apply a leave-in conditioner to protect your extensions from chlorine or salty water.
 It’s also important to secure your extensions with a hair tie or swim cap.
-Going underwater is discouraged, but if you must, avoid rubbing your hair against surfaces.

-Tape in extensions are just one type of hair enhancement.
+Tape-in extensions are just one type of hair enhancement.
 If you’re curious about other types, such as hair extensions, and their compatibility with swimming, check out our “Can you swim with hair extensions” guide.

 After Swimming Care Tips